 Sure.
 There was a woman who fractured her calcaneus in a hiking accident.
 After the fracture, she immediately sought medical help.
 The doctors put her in a cast.
 During the time in the cast, she made sure to keep her leg elevated as much as possible to reduce swelling.
 Once the cast was off, she was dedicated to her physical therapy.
 She worked hard on regaining her range of motion.
 Just three months later, she was able to go on short hikes again, and within six months, she was back to her regular long - distance hiking.
 It shows that with proper medical care and determination, one can recover well from a calcaneus fracture.

-Sure.
-One success story is that of Steve Jobs.
-He co - founded Apple and through his vision and innovation, transformed the way we communicate, work, and consume media.
-Despite facing setbacks like being ousted from his own company, he came back and led Apple to create iconic products like the iPhone, iPad, and MacBook, which are now used worldwide.
+One success story could be that of Steve Jobs.
+He co - founded Apple and through his vision and innovation, transformed the tech industry.
+His ability to anticipate consumer needs and create products like the iPhone revolutionized how we communicate and access information.